tastyware/tastytrade/docs/index.rst

 Tastytrade Python SDK
 =====================

-A simple, reverse-engineered, sync/async SDK for Tastytrade built on their (now mostly public) API.
+A typed, async SDK for Tastytrade built on their public API.
 This will allow you to create trading algorithms for whatever strategies you may have quickly and painlessly in Python.

 .. tip::
    Want to see the SDK in action?
 Check out `tastytrade-cli <https://github.com/tastyware/tastytrade-cli>`_, a CLI for Tastytrade that showcases many of the SDK's features.